puppetlabs/leg/instrumentation/README.md

-# Insights instrumentation
+# Instrumentation

-This package holds instrumentation packages for the services and applications that run insights.
+This package holds instrumentation packages (Sentry for alerting and Prometheus for metrics).

 ## Metrics